nextstrain/augur/paper/paper.md

 The modular Augur interface has enabled phylogenetic and genomic epidemiological analyses by academic researchers, public health laboratories, and private companies.
 Most recently, these tools have supported the real-time tracking of SARS-CoV-2 evolution at global and local scales [@NextstrainNcov2020, @Bedford2020, @Alm2020].
 This success has attracted contributions from the open source community that have allowed us to improve Augur's functionality, documentation, and test coverage.
+In order to continue facilitating Augur modules' use as part of wider bioinformatics pipelines in public health, we are committed to working with and contributing to open-source data standards such as PHA4GE [@griffiths_pha4ge_2020], and to following recommendations to enable better pathogen genome analyses [@black_ten_2020].
 Augur can be installed from PyPI ([nextstrain-augur](https://pypi.org/project/nextstrain-augur/)) and Bioconda ([augur](https://bioconda.github.io/recipes/augur/README.html)).
 [See the full documentation](http://docs.nextstrain.org/) for more details about how to use or contribute to development of Augur.